RustAudio/rust-lv2/README.md

 A target is supported by Rust-LV2 if a binding was generated for it.
 This however requires that there is a [maintainer](https://github.com/orgs/RustAudio/teams/lv2-maintainers) who has access to a machine that runs this target and who can generate and verify bindings on this machine.
 The bindings itself are generated with the [LV2 systool](sys/tool/) and verified by building the [example plugins of the book](docs) and testing them with a host of that target.

 There are some targets that have a binding and a maintainer, but that haven't been verified yet.
-These targets have only experimental support and are gated behind optional crate features.
+These targets have only experimental support and are gated behind  the `experimental-targets` feature.

 ### Supported targets